-The major sources of seabed disturbance in UK waters are; near-bed currents, wind-induced waves, aggregate dredging for mineral resources, and bottom trawling for fish (Foden et al, 2010).
-Demersal towed gear disturbs the seabed by dragging the fishing gear over the seabed to catch bottom-dwelling fish and benthic invertebrates.
+The major sources of seabed disturbance in UK waters are near-bed currents, wind-induced waves, aggregate dredging for mineral resources, and bottom trawling/dredging for fish (Foden et al, 2010).
+Demersal towed gear disturbs the seabed to catch bottom-dwelling fish and benthic invertebrates.
 This disturbance can modify benthic habitats and lead to mortality of benthic species in the path of the gear (Denderen et al, 2015).
-The degree of disturbance from fishing is dependent on three main factors: the type of fishing gear deployed, the intensity of the fishing activity, and the sensitivity of the habitat.
-If a pressure occurs too frequently for a habitat to recover, the biomass and productivity of the benthic community declines, and the sustainability may be jeopardised (Foden et al ,2010).
+The degree of disturbance from fishing is dependent on three main factors: the type of fishing gear deployed, the intensity of the fishing activity and the sensitivity of the habitat.
+If a pressure occurs too frequently for a habitat to recover, the biomass and productivity of the benthic community declines, and the sustainability may be jeopardised (Foden et al, 2010).